Plains Regional Jail

 The Rolling Plains Regional Jail and Detention Center (RPRJ&DC) is located on the Western Edge of North Texas in Haskell, Texas.
 The facility opened its doors in 2002 and Emerald Correctional Management took over operation of the facility in 2003.
 The RPRJ&DC houses both male and female populations with a total capacity of 555 beds.
 The facility currently has contracts with the Bureau of Immigration and Customs Enforcement as well as Haskell, Throckmorton and Baylor counties.

-Mr. Marcello Villegas was named Warden at Emerald Correctional Management’s Rolling Plains Regional Jail and Detention Center in October 2009, transferring from Emerald’s Lincoln County Detention Center where he served as the Warden since 2008.
-Warden Villegas began his career as a county jailer in 2000 and brings more than 10 years of experience in corrections and law enforcement.
-Throughout his career, Warden Villegas has held various leadership positions of increasing responsibility including Assistant Warden, Chief of Security, Captain, Lieutenant and Sergeant.
+Mr. Michael Porter was named Warden at Emerald Correctional Management’s Rolling Plains Regional Jail and Detention Center in May 2014, promoting from Emerald’s LaSalle County Detention Center where he served as the Deputy Warden since 2013.
+Warden Porter began his career in Florida as a county jailer in 1999 and brings more than 15 years of experience in corrections and law enforcement.
+Throughout his career, Warden Porter has held various leadership positions of increasing responsibility including Deputy Warden, Chief of Security, Captain, Lieutenant, Classification Officer and Sergeant.

 Accreditations & Affiliations